Being a parent today is no walk in the park. Especially with anxious kids.

 This message gets under our skin, we like it, it makes us feel good, important.
 We want the product, so we can have the good, deserving feeling the product promises.
 We feel entitled to have it.
 They say we are entitled to it!

 Kids today are raised on these commercials.
 Even if you restrict your children’s TV, they are everywhere (even in schools) growing a sense of entitlement to huge proportions.
 Kids want what they want, they feel like they deserve it whether they work for it or not, simply because they are them.
 Generally, kids have lost their work ethic.
 (Not every kid, many kids are incredibly hard working.)
-Read more in my book You 1, Anxiety 0.
+Read more in my book Anxiety…I’m So Done with You!

 When our children are born, we hold our little bundles and think that we are going to make the world perfect for them, protecting them from all harm and trouble.
 Our love overflows and we try to do this to the best of our abilities.
 But we can become like Merlin, the dad in Finding Nemo.
 He didn’t want anything to happen to his son, and Dory says, “What do you mean you don’t want anything to happen to him?
 Then nothing would happen to him!”